 Desolation of Nihonbashi and Kanda seen from the Roof of Dai-ichi Sogo Building, Kyōbashi.

-As a result, Tokyo city was totally destroyed by this earthquake as predicted by Onisaburo.
+As a result, Tokyo city was totally destroyed by this earthquake.

-Reactions from the media and people to the Onisaburo's fulfilled prediction
+Reactions from the Media and People to the Onisaburo's Prediction

-However, Onisaburo's prediction became a hot topic among people soon after the earthquake, because his book saying "Tokyo will be totally destroyed" had been widely known to them before it was banned by the authorities.
+However, Onisaburo's prediction became a hot topic among people soon after the earthquake, because his banned book saying

 Some media even reported as follows: